 My closet was one of the hardest places to de-clutter.
 I had a walk in closet in my old house.
 I bought articles of clothing and just kept them…forever…in my closet!
 My husband had shirts from high school that he just kept in the dressers because he could.
 We had room!
 I have finally finished de-cluttering my bedroom.

 To do this, I basically emptied my closet and drawers.
 I put it all in the office and brought it back into my room in stages.
 Downsizing my wardrobe was next on the list.
 From there, I made a pile for keep, toss, and sell/donate.
 My clothes fit into my closet and dressers now.
 I took a lot of it to consignment stores so I could make extra cash, which went towards Christmas presents and extra things for the family.
 I thought I would be sad to see a lot of it go, but now I am excited about having a clean room that I can go to rest.

 How To De-Clutter Your Home in regards to books

-One of the other ways we have been de-cluttering has been by embracing digital technology.
+Another way we de-cluttered was by embracing digital technology.
 I bought the cheaper Kindle Fire for my kids and have been using services like Kindle Unlimited a lot more because we can read the books and “return them” to get more.
 We all love reading, so it made sense to go this route to save on space for storing books.
-As of right now, some of our books are in our homeschool room, and others are in the closet as we are still sorting.

-As for the kids and their things, I have things in storage that the big kids can no longer use but that Miss Crankles will use in the future.
-I have handed down some of Miss Crankles outgrown items.
+As for the kids and their things, we got rid of a lot.
+However, if the big kids had things we could use for Crankles later, we set it aside and organized it in our storage room.
+I handed down some of Miss Crankles outgrown items.
 A lot of her things were pre-loved, and I just want to continue the cycle.
 I went through clothes and toys and also took many things to consignment shops.
 I ended up with enough money to pay for Christmas last year doing that!